pseudocc/posix-uefi/README.md

 This is the preferred way, as it also provides a Makefile to set up your toolchain properly.

- 1. simply copy the `uefi` directory into your source tree (or set up a git submodule).
+ 1. simply copy the `uefi` directory into your source tree (or set up a git submodule and a symlink).
 A dozen files, about 132K in total.
  2. create an extremely simple **Makefile** like the one below
  3. compile your code for UEFI by running `make`